-While choosing the words, expressions, and questions of the testing session, try not just to spot a possible weak point or problem with a product, but also measure its frequency and impact.
-It is one thing to have half of your participants complaining about an issue, and another to have 4 of them being unable to perform a task altogether because of it.
-Noting the frequency gives you just half of the story and does not stress its priority.
+While planning the test, try to not only spot possible weak points or problems, but also measure their impact and frequency.
+It is one thing to have half of your participants complain about an issue, and another to have four of them unable to perform a task altogether because of it.
+Noting frequency only gives you half of the story and does not indicate stress its priority.

-Therefore, try to dig up all the aspects of a given problem, frequency, severity, extent, impact etc.
+Therefore, try to discover all aspects of a given problem: frequency, severity, extent, impact etc.

 Introducing the session

-First of all, greet and thank the participant for his role and cooperation, and stress upon him or her the importance of following your directions carefully throughout the session.
-Explain the way things are going to unfold during the testing session and make the participant feel as relaxed as possible.
-Make clear to them that the session aims at evaluating the product, not them!
+First of all, greet and thank the participant for their role and cooperation, and stress the importance of following your directions carefully throughout the session.
+Explain how things will unfold during the testing session and make the participant feel as relaxed as possible.
+Make it clear that the session aims to evaluate the product, not them!

-State the session’s length, ask them to be thorough, frank and as more elaborative in their answers and observations as possible, and help them understand that you will not take personally any negative comment or criticism they may express during their evaluation of the product.
+State the session’s length, ask them to be thorough, frank, and as elaborative in their answers and observations as possible, and help them understand that you will not take any negative comment or criticism they may express during their evaluation of the product personally.

-Again, be direct and state clearly what they wish them to do; for example, “Please think and describe aloud your actions and steps.”
+Again, be direct and clearly state what you wish them to do; for example, “Please think and describe aloud your actions and steps.”

-Remind them which of their actions are recorded and how, and explain to them the way you plan to use their feedback and comments, especially if you wish to post some key comments or phrases of the session online.
-Ask them directly whether they give you their consent to record the session and possibly publish online some of their thoughts.
+Remind them which of their actions are recorded and how, and explain to them how you plan to use their feedback and comments, especially if you wish to post key feedback from the session online.
+Ask them directly for their consent to record the session and possibly publish some of their thoughts online.